alberto56/dcycleblog/_posts/2018-10-27-local-https-docker-compose.md

 Launching the Nginx reverse proxy
 -----

-To me the terms "proxy" and "reverse proxy" are not intuitive, at least to me.
+To me the terms "proxy" and "reverse proxy" are not intuitive.
 I'll try to demystify them here.

-The term "proxy" means something which represents something else, but it is already widely used to denote a web client being hidden from the user.
+The term "proxy" means something which represents something else; that term is already widely used to denote a web client being hidden from the user.
 So, a server might deliver content to a proxy which then delivers it to the end user, thereby _hiding the end user from the server_.

 In our case we want to do the reverse: the client (you) is not placing a proxy in front of it; rather the _application_ is placing a proxy in front of it, thereby _hiding the project server from the browser_: the browser communicates with Nginx, and Nginx communicates with your project.